lwjglgamedev/lwjglbook-bookcontents-leg/chapter10/chapter10.md

 Then we need to calculate the reflected light that results from the impact of the $$fromLightDirection$$ into the surface by taking into consideration its normal.
 There’s a GLSL function that does that named reflect.
 So, $$reflectedLight = reflect(fromLightSource, normal)$$.

-We also need a vector that points to the camera, let’s name it $$cameraDirection$$, and it will be calculated as the difference between the camera position and the vertex position: $$cameraDIrection = cameraPos - vPos$$.
+We also need a vector that points to the camera, let’s name it $$cameraDirection$$, and it will be calculated as the difference between the camera position and the vertex position: $$cameraDirection = cameraPos - vPos$$.
 The camera position vector and the vertex position need to be in the same coordinate system and the resulting vector needs to be normalized.
 The following figure sketches the main components we have calculated up to now.

 ![Specular lightning calculation](specular_lightining_calc.png)